LiliiaVerbenko/portfolio/README.md

 - Data Visualization

 ## Education
-• Data Analytics | CareerFoundry Data Analytics Bootcamp (_2022_)<br>
+- Data Analytics | CareerFoundry Data Analytics Bootcamp (_November_2023_)
-• Computer Science | University of South Africa (_2022 - Present_)<br>
+- Computer Science	| University of South Africa (_February_2020 - Present_)
-• Pharmaceutical Science | Shandong Medical University (_2012 - 2016_)
+- Pharmaceutical Science | Shandong Medical University (_September_2012 - July_2016_)

 ## Work Experience

-### Product Manager Assistant @ Svitlotechnika LTD, Ukraine
+**Product Manager Assistant @ Svitlotechnika LTD, Ukraine (_June 2022 - Present_)**
-**Achievement:** Reduced manual data extraction, increased data accuracy and standardised sales reports for product managers.
+_Reduced manual data extraction, increased data accuracy and standardised sales reports for product managers._
 - Analyzing customers and products sales data in IC.
 - Preparing data for bank financing based on sales and procurement forecasts.
 - Performing ABC analysis of warehouse stock data and making inventory recommendations.

-### Granite and Marble Factory Manager @ Stone Slabs Marble and Granite, South Africa
-**Achievement:** Improved factory operations by introducing a system to record data, which lead to better decision making for the business.
+**Granite and Marble Factory Manager @ Stone Slabs Marble and Granite, South Africa (_December 2020 - Present_)** _Improved factory operations by introducing a system to record data, which lead to better decision making for the business._
 - Analyzing production data and planning allocation of labor, machinery, and materials resources.
 - Analyzing industry trends and market conditions to develop new products.
 - Identifying time-consuming and labor-intensive tasks, finding solutions to streamline production processes.

-### Chinese-speaking Administrative Assistant @ Dragon Oil Technologies Ukraine
+**Chinese-speaking Administrative Assistant @ Dragon Oil Technologies, Ukraine (_December 2020 - Present_)**
-**Achievement:** Directed the negotiation process and established a cross-cultural partnership, resulting in the successful closure of the oil-well maintenance contract.
+_Directed the negotiation process and established a cross-cultural partnership, resulting in the successful closure of the oil-well maintenance contract._
 - Analyzing government and company regulatory documents, ensuring compliance with legal standards and contractual obligations.
 - Enabling meetings and clear communication by facilitating real-time interpretation services between the headquarters and stakeholders.
 - Optimising and managing logistical arrangements and budget for foreign delegations.

 ## Projects
 ### 1. [Rockbuster](https://github.com/LiliiaVerbenko/Rockbuster-Stealth-Data-Analysis-Project)